 The sky’s the Limit

 Your challenge is to engage viewers and make them watch your video from 00:01 up to the end.
 So how does one do that?
 Through creativity.
-The most successful explainer videos are the ones that were not afraid to go out of the proverbial box, and those that further explore the use of their creativity.
+The most successful animated explainer videos are the ones that were not afraid to go out of the proverbial box, and those that further explored the use of their creativity.

 Don’t be afraid to add humor, for example.
 No brand is too serious or too classy to induce a little laughter.
-People will appreciate it if you allow your personality to shine through your videos, because it is another way for them to get to know you better.
+People will appreciate it if you allow your personality to shine through your videos because it is another way for them to get to know you better.
 And keep in mind that it is important to treat all your viewers the same; no matter how mixed your audience is, they all want to be entertained.
 Make your viewers smile, laugh, cry, get angry or even disagree with you; stir up anything except boredom.

 K.I.S.S. it Better